 Make sure to highlight any teaching-related experience you have in your job search documents.
 If you are a K-12 teacher transitioning into higher education, then this will be easy for you.
 If you are transitioning out of another profession, then make sure to highlight any training, presenting, or mentoring experiences you have had in the past.

 Showcase your skills and expertise in the subject area you want to teach when writing your cover letter and curriculum vitae or resume.
 Colleges and universities want to hire professionals who are experts in their field.
-So, it’s imperative that you demonstrate your expertise.
+So, you must demonstrate your expertise.

-If you are applying to positions within the campus but outside of the classroom, highlight your relevant skills and experiences to target the desired higher education position.
+If you apply to positions within the campus but outside of the classroom, highlight your relevant skills and experiences to target the desired higher education position.

 3. Start small and grow

 Many aspiring professors set their sights on only traditional four-year college campuses.
 However, for new and aspiring higher education teachers like yourself, this can be a lofty goal.

 Community colleges and local business schools are an excellent way to get your foot in the door of the higher education community.
 It is easier to find entry-level positions because they are smaller, more local establishments.
 You may discover the culture at these schools more welcoming, which may help ease your transition into higher education teaching.